Rafid-009/30days-of-Web/README.md

 # 30days-of-Web
-This is for the 10 days of Web Development
+This is for the 30 Days of Web Development event.